 Indicators are tools of mathematics based on their price, volume, or open interest data.
 Commonly used indicators include:

-- Moving Averages (MA): The mean of a cryptocurrency’s price calculated over a fixed period, smoothing out short-term fluctuations.
+- Moving Averages (MA): The mean of a cryptocurrency’s price is calculated over a fixed period, smoothing out short-term fluctuations.

 Benefits of Using Technical Analysis in Crypto Trading